MO- Judge upholds “first-ever” award against diocese

 In 2008, 47 victims settled child sex abuse and cover up lawsuits against Finn and his diocese.
 As part of that deal, victims insisted that Finn commit to 19 non-economic child safety measures.

 In October 2011, 44 of those victims formally charged that Finn broke many of those child safety measures, in part by keeping two credibly accused predator priests in ministry (Fr.
-James Tierney and Fr.
+Michael Tierney and Fr.
 Shawn Ratigan) and by not reporting suspicions and knowledge of child sex crimes promptly to law enforcement.

 In March, an arbitrator issued the award, in a long ruling that harshly criticized the diocese.
 It was confidential.